 - Reimbursement local travel costs up to 50 euro per month based on receipts for a fulltime traineeship

 At the moment EUROCLIO is accepting applications for trainees for the period September 2018 -January 2019.
-Deadline for applications is 10 May 2018.
+The extended deadline for applications is 3 June 2018.
 Applications should be sent and addressed to Judith Geerling and Jaco Stoop.